Changing Golf Cart Tires

 - Remove the lug nuts and the tire completely

-- Place the replacement tire on the wheel hub so that the tread appears to go toward the front,
+- Place the replacement tire on the wheel hub so that the tread appears to go toward the front, thus allowing the grass, dirt, and mud to be diverted away from the tire when in use.

-NOTE: If you will not be replacing your tire right away, lower the golf cart using the floor
+NOTE: If you will not be replacing your tire right away, lower the golf cart using the floor jack so that the golf cart is level until you return.

-- With the replacement tire on the wheel hub, loosely tighten the lug nuts until the tire stays on
+- With the replacement tire on the wheel hub, loosely tighten the lug nuts until the tire stays on the wheel hub

-- Using the floor jack, gently lower the golf cart so that some pressure is put onto the new tire
+- Using the floor jack, gently lower the golf cart so that some pressure is put onto the new tire (in order to keep it from spinning)

 - Tighten the lug nuts until they are completely secure

-- Using the floor jack, completely lower the golf cart until the weight rests on the tires - not the
+- Using the floor jack, completely lower the golf cart until the weight rests on the tires – not the floor jack

 - Remove the floor jack from underneath the golf cart